docker/docs/contribute/components/call-outs.md

 We support these broad categories of callouts:

 - Notes (no Liquid tag required)
+- Tips, which use the `{: .tip }` tag
 - Important, which use the `{: .important}` tag
 - Warning , which use the `{: .warning}` tag

 ## Examples

 > **Note**
 >
 > Note the way the `get_hit_count` function is written.
 This basic retry
 > loop lets us attempt our request multiple times if the redis service is
 > not available.
 This is useful at startup while the application comes
 > online, but also makes our application more resilient if the Redis
 > service needs to be restarted anytime during the app's lifetime.
 In a
 > cluster, this also helps handling momentary connection drops between
 > nodes.

+> **Tip**
+>
+> For a smaller base image, use `alpine`.
+{: .tip }

 > **Important**
 >